 - apply for university admission

-Attention: This visa required significant paperwork and investments, as the course price starts from 200-300 EUR per month.
-There are no free lessons for this purpose.
+This visa requires significant paperwork and investments, as the course price starts from 200-300 EUR per month.
+There are no free language courses for this purpose.

 - Have an admission letter from the university

-- Have accommodation and health insurance in Germany
+- Have accommodations and health insurance in Germany

 Be aware that you need to pass test either TestDaF or DSH-2 to fulfill language requirements for the university.

-Future students in Germany will be required to have health insurance and blocked bank account.
-If during the Au pair year your guest family took care of your finances and insurance, now it’s time to take responsibility for this.
+Future students in Germany will be required to have health insurance and a blocked bank account when applying for a visa.

-The social year is a volunteer program for young foreign or German nationalities.
-They can spend up to 18 months in the country doing voluntary work in the German social sector.
+The social year is a volunteer program for young foreign nationals or Germans.
+Foreigners can spend up to 18 months in Germany in the country by doing voluntary work in the German social sector.

-This was my choice after the Au Pair program, it also the easiest and cost-effective way to spend another year in Germany.
+This was my choice after the Au Pair program.
+It’s also the easiest and cost-effective way to spend another year in Germany.

-My favorites were educational seminars, which are lasting in a total of 25 days per year.
+My favorites were educational seminars, which lasted for a total of 25 days per year.
 During these seminars, you meet other participants, exchange experiences and get advice from social workers and psychologists.
 We spend a lot of time in nature during these times.

-Social year visa does not require you to have either fund and accommodation, moreover, institution, where you will work, pays salary and sometimes accommodate.
+A social year visa doesn’t require you to have either funds and accommodation.
+Moreover, the institution where you will work pays a salary and sometimes accommodate.

-The maximum salary is 402 EUR plus the amount of your rent if the organisation does not provide accommodation.
+The maximum salary is 402 EUR plus the amount of your rent if the organization doesn’t provide accommodation.

-Ausbildung is theoretical and practical training on the chosen occupation, where you go to school and work simultaneously.
-It is lasting between 2 and 3 years.
+Ausbildung is theoretical and practical training on the chosen occupation, where you go to school and work at the same time.
+It lasts between 2 and 3 years.

-The most common jobs are handicrafts like electrician, plumber, mason, painter or hairdresser, salesperson, etc or in the health sector such as nurse, ambulance workers.
+The most common jobs are handicrafts like electrician, plumber, mason, painter or hairdresser, salesperson or in the health sector such as a nurse, ambulance workers.
 But often you will find an Ausbildung profession in almost all fields and industries.

-During the process one part of your studies you will be working practically at the company/factory/firm/shop wherever you applied for and another part will be spent learning at Berufsschule (professional school).
+During the Ausbildung, you will also work practically at the company/factory/firm/shop wherever you applied for, and another part will be spent learning at Berufsschule (professional school).

 Related: “How to become a nurse in Germany”

-You loved it to be Au Pair and taking care of kids and household?
+You loved to be Au Pair and taking care of kids and the household.
 Then why not go somewhere else and become Au Pair ones or more times again?

 As a general rule, a person can only work as an Au Pair one time in Germany.
-But program Au Pair can be taken an unlimited amount of time, so far your age not exceed 30.
+But the program Au Pair can be taken an unlimited amount of time; so far, your age doesn’t exceed 30.

-The most popular countries to be Au Pair: Germany and the USA.
-But in addition to them, there are still a huge number of options: France, Norway, Holland, Austria, Switzerland, Australia or China.
+The most popular countries to work as an Au Pair are Germany and the USA.
+But in addition to them, there are a huge number of options: France, Norway, Holland, Austria, Switzerland, Australia, or China and more..

-Each country has special requirements for the age of future Au Pair.
-For the USA, Belgium, the Netherlands, Switzerland, France it is 26 years.
-For Denmark, Norway, Sweden – 29 years.
+Each country has special requirements for the age of future Au Pairs.
+For the USA, Belgium, the Netherlands, Switzerland, France it’s 26 years.
+For Denmark, Norway, Sweden – 29.

 Can an Au Pair change visa status in Germany?

-Yes, to continue to stay in Germany visa status must be changed.
+Yes, to continue staying in Germany, visa status must be changed.
 The possible reasons for stay are described above.
-Your visa will be the same as the purpose of stay.
-For example student or German language course visa.
+Your visa will be the same as the purpose of your stay, for example, student or German language course visa.

 Can Au Pairs have other jobs?

-No. Au Pairs are not allowed to work extra apart from working in the family 30 hours per week.
-It should be clear, that the main job of an Au Pair is taking care of the host children and helping with light household duties.
+No. Au Pairs aren’t allowed to work extra apart from working 30 hours per week in the family.
+It should be clear that the main job of an Au Pair is taking care of the host children and helping with light household duties.

-They are paid for this job and are provided free meals and accommodation, consequently, the host family is basically considered to be the main employer.
+They are paid for this job and are provided free meals and accommodation.
+Consequently, the host family is considered to be the primary employer.